 Governments have been viewing e-commerce as a tremendous opportunity for economic growth and are investing extensively to build advanced infrastructure to cater to rural areas.

-Aramex, a global provider of logistics and transportation solutions, has collaborated with UAE-based e-commerce retailer LetsTango.com to promote cross-border e-commerce in the UAE and the Middle East.
+As a global provider of logistics and transportation solutions, Aramex has collaborated with UAE-based e-commerce retailer LetsTango.com to promote cross-border e-commerce in the UAE and the Middle East.

 With the growing demand for exclusive Thai products in the UAE, Aramex is providing its extensive logistics facilities to help ship products seamlessly and reach out to a wider range of businesses and customers regionally in the Middle East.